 The Bernoulli equation can be considered to be the conservation of energy principle for the flowing fluids.
 Bernoulli effect is the lowering of fluid pressure in cases where the velocity is increased.
 In the case of high velocity flow through the constriction, the kinetic energy must increase at the expense of pressure energy.

-Limitations on the Use of Bernoulli Equation
+Limitations on the Use of Bernoulli Theorem

 The Bernoulli equation is applicable to steady flow as we explained before, but in some cases we can’t use the Bernoulli equation.